 - Fee assured

 Mr Tom Pollard is a high volume hip and knee surgeon with a specialist interest in young adult hip problems and hip arthroscopy.
-He practices throughout the M4/M40 triangle from Reading in the west, through Windsor, Ascot, and Stoke Poges, to Central London (Harley Street Specialist Hospital).
-He is happy to see patients at any of these locations at their convenience, and also to consult remotely via video or telephone call.
+He practices throughout the M4/M40 triangle from Reading in the west, through Henley, Ascot, and Stoke Poges, to Central London (Schoen Clinic, Harley Street Specialist Hospital).
+He is happy to see patients at any of these locations at their convenience, and also to consult remotely via video/telephone call.

 While taking his fellowship training at the Royal Berkshire Hospital in Reading, he enhanced his specialist skillset in treating hip and knee problems and joined the trust as a Consultant in 2012.